biojppm/rapidyaml/README.md

 * tags
 * anchors and references

-Of course, there are some dark corners in YAML, and in those cases I welcome your bug reports or pull requests.
+Of course, there are some dark corners in YAML, and there certainly can appear many cases which YAML fails to parse.
+So we welcome your bug reports or pull requests!

 ## How rapid is it?